NVIDIA/aistore/docs/cli/alias.md

 # CLI Reference for Aliases

 AIS CLI supports user-defined aliases, similar to the Unix `alias` command.
-Defining your own alias for an existing command can make the AIS CLI more intuitive and efficient to use. *Autocomplete options also hold for the alias you create!*
+Defining your own alias for an existing command can make the AIS CLI more intuitive and efficient to use.

+> [Auto-complete](/docs/cli.md) options also hold for the alias you create!

 ## Table of Contents